Not-so-Cleansing Recessions: Estimation

 \paragraph{Estimates of $q^{CES}$} We start with a description of our estimated $\sigma$.
 Based on the WIOD data, we obtain the distribution of profit rates across industries summarized in Table \ref{tab:profit_sigma_qces_joint}.
 The profit rate ranges between 0\% and 69.9\% with a median of 17.2\%.
 The corresponding $\sigma$ distribution is between 1.4 and 10, with a median of 5.8, in line with the estimates in the literature \citep[see][for a review]{anderson2004trade}.
 We are interested in the $q^{CES}$ associated with this distribution of elasticities.
 We find $q^{CES}$ to be between 0.11 and 2.32, with a median of 0.21.
 In the SABI data, we find a median profit rate of 18.6\%, as shown in the right panel of Table \ref{tab:profit_sigma_qces_joint}.
 The associated $q^{CES}$ of 0.23 is our chosen measure of $q^{CES}$ for the quantitative application in Section \ref{sec:quant}, providing a more conservative benchmark than the WIOD median.

-\paragraph{Estimates of $q$} We estimate love-for-variety $q$ by means of eq. \eqref{empiricalmodel}.
+\paragraph{Estimates of $q$} We estimate love-of-variety $q$ by means of eq. \eqref{empiricalmodel}.
 Since the procedure holds for changes in both expenditure and labor usage, we report results for both in Table \ref{tab:q_est}.
 As the positive demand shocks could induce firm entry with a delay, we use both contemporaneous and lagged shocks as instruments.\footnote{In Appendix \ref{appendix: e-rob}, we show that our results are robust to this choice.
 We also show that the findings hold when weighting observations by industry size.} The first and second columns in each panel show the first- and second-stage estimation results, respectively.
 In all our estimations, we find a significant first stage and $\beta$s larger than 1.
 Recall that $q = \beta-1$, which implies that all our estimates of $q$ are strictly positive.
 Depending on the specification, we find estimates of $q$ between .512 and .634.
-For comparison, using a different identification and firm-level data, \cite{baqaee2023supplier} estimate a love-for-variety elasticity of .3.
+For comparison, using a different identification and firm-level data, \cite{baqaee2023supplier} estimate a love-of-variety elasticity of $0.3$.
 We interpret our larger estimate as a sign of even stronger aggregate increasing returns than implied by individual firms' production functions.

 Panel (C) in Table \ref{tab:q_est} reports the results of an empirical model treating eq. (\ref{empiricalmodel}) for labor and income as not independent.
 We estimate a 3SLS model explicitly accounting for the correlation between the error terms across the system of equations.
-Additionally, we impose common coefficients, as implied by our model.
+Additionally, as implied by our model, we impose common coefficients, a restriction that the data does not reject.
 We choose the estimate of $q$ from panel (C), $0.568$, as our $q$ for the quantitative application in Section \ref{sec:quant}.